IBM-Cloud/compose-elasticsearch-helloworld-nodejs/README.md

   - You will need to specify the service plan that your service will use, which can be _Standard_ or _Enterprise_.
 This readme file assumes that you will use the _Standard_ plan.
 To use the _Enterprise_ plan you will need to create an instance of the Compose Enterprise service first.
 Compose Enterprise is a service which provides a private isolated cluster for your Compose databases.
 For information on Compose Enterprise and how to provision your app into a Compose Enterprise cluster, see the [Compose Enterprise for Bluemix help](https://console.ng.bluemix.net/docs/services/ComposeEnterprise/index.html).

-8. Create your service
+  To create your service:

   ```
   bx cf create-service compose-for-elasticsearch Standard my-compose-for-elasticsearch-service
   ```

-9. Push the app to Bluemix.
+8. Push the app to Bluemix.
 When you push the app it will automatically be bound to the service.

   ```
   bx cf push